Updated January 17, 2023

-Some dumpster rental companies will do this for you, but not all, so always ask.
+Most dumpster rental companies will do this for you, but not all, so always ask before you hire.

 Using plywood beneath the steel feet or wheels of the dumpster provides a cushion between the dumpster and the driveway, preventing driveway scratches and cracks.

-Abide by the dumpster rental provider’s recommendations of how high to fill the dumpster based on the type of debris.
+Abide by the dumpster rental provider’s regulation of how high to fill the dumpster based on the type of debris.

-Exceeding the fill-height recommendation can quickly add thousands of pounds of weight, which puts a strain on your driveway.
+Exceeding the fill-height recommendation or weight limit can quickly add thousands of pounds of weight, which puts a strain on your driveway.

-Picking up the dumpster is also a process that can cause damage if the dumpster is exceedingly overweight.
+The dumpster truck picking up the dumpster is also a process that can cause damage if the dumpster is far past its weight limit.

 If it is allowed, it’s likely you would need to obtain a dumpster permit since the container would be placed in the public right-of-way.

 Ask your dumpster provider if this is an option if you're worried about driveway damage.

 Common roll-off dumpsters feature steel wheels and feet, but trailer dumpsters have driveway-friendly rubber tires rather than steel.

-Just remember to place wood under the tongue of the trailer at the point of contact with the ground.
+Just remember to place wood under the tongue of the trailer at the point of contact with the ground as shown above.

 Ideally, you chose a rental company that is properly licensed and that carries insurance to cover situations like property damage.